charroux/spring-boot-starter/README.md

 ## The main project

-All those projects are linked together is the main one:
+All those projects are linked together is the main one: https://github.com/charroux/spring-boot-starter

+Note that the sample project using the library is just there for testing purpose and it should not be part of the whole library.

+The gradle file of this main project is: https://github.com/charroux/spring-boot-starter/blob/master/build.gradle

+It contains only the main Spring Boot library.

+All the projects are configured there: https://github.com/charroux/spring-boot-starter/blob/master/settings.gradle